 The Seller shall deliver and the Buyer shall accept and pay for Goods of the Description/Quality and Quantity/Weight as shown on this website.

+Delivery

-DeliveryExcept as provided in Clause 3.3, Delivery shall be on the basis and at the Delivery Point shown on this website.
+Delivery shall be on the basis and at the Delivery Point shown on this website

 The Delivery Period shall start and end at the dates shown on this website and the Delivery Date (if any) shall be the date shown on this website.

+Deliveries of identical Goods to be made under all Transactions between Seller and Buyer and due to be made at the same Delivery Point and on the same Delivery Date may be off-set against each other or netted off for the purpose of calculating the quantity/weight of Goods to be delivered.

 Price and Payment